 ACWWA will require additional water supplies to meet future demand, and this project is one that could help develop those needed water supplies.
-As part of the CCPWA establishing agreement, ACWAA has certain obligations to fund operational and capital costs.
-ACWWA has budgeted \$45,000 in 2018 for the capital amount needed to support the development of ACWWA's assets in CCPWA.
+As part of the CCPWA establishing agreement, ACWWA has certain obligations to fund operational and capital costs.
+ACWWA has budgeted \$100,000 in 2019 for the capital amount needed to support the development of ACWWA's assets in CCPWA.
 The value of ACWWA's assets in the CCPWA are valued is approximately \$7 million.
+This project does not impact operating expenses, although there is an operating component to ACWWA's annual contributions.